a2stuff/a2d/res/notes/testplan.md

 The following tests all require:
 * A RAM disk such as RAMWorks (and a ProDOS driver) or a "Slinky" memory expansion card.
 * Configuring DeskTop to install itself to the RAMCard on boot.
-This is the default but can be controlled using the Startup Options control panel.
+This is the default but can be controlled using the Options control panel.

 * Run DeskTop on a system with RAMWorks and using RAM.DRV.SYSTEM.
 Verify that subdirectories under APPLE.MENU are copied to /RAM/DESKTOP/APPLE.MENU.
 * Run DeskTop on a system with Slinky Ramdisk.
 Verify that subdirectories under APPLE.MENU are copied to /RAM5/DESKTOP/APPLE.MENU (or appropriate volume path).